synzen/MonitoRSS/README.md

 #Discord.RSS

 Driven by the lack of comprehensive RSS bots available, I have decided to try my hand at creating one of my own.
-Designed with as much customization as possible, and (should be) easy to understand.
+Designed with as much customization as possible for both users and bot hosters, while also (or should be) easy to understand.

 ##Starting the Bot